From "Move-Over" to Community Center

 The Raven Performing Arts Theater

 Healdsburg Performing Arts Theater now operates under the name Raven Performing Arts Theater.
-Since the purchase, this organization has grown to include more than one hundred volunteers and performers.
-More than 80 performances are presented annually.
-The Raven is now the performance home of The Raven Players, Imagination Foundation Children’s Theater, and Healdsburg Jazz Festival, as well as annual school performances by Healdsburg Elementary School, Westside School, and St. John’s School.
+Since the purchase of the Healdsburg building, this organization has grown to include more than one hundred volunteers and performers.
+More than 130 performances are presented annually.
+The Raven is now the performance home of the Raven Players, H-Town Youth Theater, and Healdsburg Jazz Festival, as well as annual school performances by Healdsburg Elementary School, Westside School, and St. John’s School.